mlflow/mlflow-export-import/README.md

 pip install -e .
 ```

+#### 5. Install from PyPI

+Legacy.
+Due to the quick turnaround time for bug ad feature fixes, this is deprecated.

 ### Databricks notebook setup

-Make sure your cluster has MLflow 2.2.1 (Databricks Runtime ML version 13.0) or later installed.
+Make sure your cluster has the latest MLflow and Databricks Runtime ML version installed.

 There are two different ways to install the mlflow-export-import package in a Databricks notebook.